Neubottle History, Family Crest & Coats of Arms

 The surname Neubottle was first found in Durham at Newbottle, a township, in the parish and union of Houghton-le-Spring, N. division of Easington ward, the name of which in the Saxon signifies "new dwelling."
 One of the first records of the name was Adam de Neubotle who witnessed a charter by Paul de Pulloc c.
 1177-1179.
 They may have taken their name from Newbattle Abbey.

 Early History of the Neubottle family

-Another 281 words (20 lines of text) covering the years 1179, 1253, 1510, 1600 and 1171 are included under the topic Early Neubottle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Neubottle research.
+Another 141 words (10 lines of text) covering the years 1179, 1253, 1510, 1600 and 1171 are included under the topic Early Neubottle History in all our PDF Extended History products and printed products wherever possible.

 Neubottle Spelling Variations

 The name, Neubottle, occurred in many references, and from time to time, it was spelt Newbottle, Nebattle, Neubattle, Neubottle, Newbottell, Newbottel and many more.